pferate/py3status/doc/README.md

 If a placeholder is not in the dictionary then if the py3status module has an attribute with the same name then it will be used.

+attr_getter is a function that will when called with a an attribute name as a parameter will return a value.

 __build_composite(format_string, param_dict=None, composites=None)__

 Build a composite output using a format string.